CiscoDevNet/sastre/README.md

     <snip>
     INFO: Delete task complete

+## Regular Expressions

+It is recommended to always use double quotes when specifying a regular expression to --regex option:

+    ./sastre.py --verbose restore all --regex "VPN1"

+This is to prevent the shell from interpreting special characters that could be part of the pattern provided.

+Matching done by the --regex is un-anchored.
+That is, unless anchor marks are provided (e.g. ^ or $), the pattern matches if present anywhere in the string.
+In other words, this is a search function.

+The regular expression syntax is described here: https://docs.python.org/3/library/re.html

 ## Logs

 Sastre logs messages to the terminal and to log files (under the logs directory).